Elizabeth M. Bounds

 Dedicated to community service, Bounds is the co-founder and administrator of the Certificate in Theological Studies at the Lee Arrendale State Prison for Women in Alto, Georgia.
 She also serves as the faculty advisor for Candler Women, a student group that provides community support and advocacy for women in the Candler community.
-Bounds is Co-Chair of the Moral Injury and Recovery in Religion, Society, and Culture Group at the American Academy of Religion, and belongs to several other professional associations.
+Bounds is Co-Chair of the Moral Injury and Recovery in Religion, Society, and Culture Group at the American Academy of Religion, Co-Chair of the Restorative Justice Interest Group in the Society of Christian Ethics, and belongs to several other professional associations.

 In 2014, Bounds was appointed a Senior Fellow of the Bill and Carol Fox Center for Humanistic Inquiry for 2014-15 for her project, “Redeeming Responsibility: A Christian Ethics of Incarceration,” and has received numerous other honors, awards and grants for her contributions to the academy.